 1.6.
 How many and which patients were included in the testing and analysis (by level of analysis and data source)? (identify the number and descriptive characteristics of patients included in the analysis (e.g., age, sex, race, diagnosis); if a sample was used, describe how patients were selected for inclusion in the sample)

-All eligible isolated operations were included except cases with an in-hospital mortality or cases for which discharge beta blocker use was contraindicated.
+All eligible isolated operations were included except cases with reasons for not having IMA in CABG or with previous CABG.